 - 28.1 The vast majority of people who take or view photographs or videos of children do so for entirely innocent and acceptable reasons.
-Sadly, some people abuse children through taking or using images, so we must ensure that we have some safeguards in place. - 28.2 To protect students/pupils, we will: - Seek their consent for photographs to be taken or published (for example, on our website or in newspapers or publications). - Ensure students/pupils are appropriately dressed. - Ensure that personal data is not shared. - Store images appropriately, securely and for no longer than necessary. - Only use college/school equipment, i.e. not personal devices. - Ensure no students who are LAC will be photographed at Wingfield Academy. - Encourage students to tell us if they are worried about any photographs that are taken of them.
+Sadly, some people abuse children through taking or using images, so we must ensure that we have some safeguards in place. - 28.2 To protect students/pupils, we will: - Seek their consent for photographs to be taken or published (for example, on our website or in newspapers or publications). - Ensure students/pupils are appropriately dressed. - Ensure that personal data is not shared. - Store images appropriately, securely and for no longer than necessary. - Only use college/school equipment, i.e. not personal devices. - Ensure permission is sought from students who are LAC with regards to photographs. - Encourage students to tell us if they are worried about any photographs that are taken of them.